Open-Markets-Initiative/Directory/ReadMe.md

 - [Omi.Fix.Generators](https://github.com/Open-Markets-Initiative/Omi.Fix.Generators) — Composable FIX source generators
 - [latency-lab](https://github.com/Open-Markets-Initiative/latency-lab) — Composable tools for automating latency measurement and reporting

-A complete list lives in [Projects/](Projects/).
+A complete list lives in [Projects](Projects).

 ---

 Documentation is collected from publicly available sources — corrections and additions are welcome as issues or pull requests.
-Read more about the mission in [About/](About/).
+Read more about the mission in [About](About).

 *Specifications belong to their respective owners; this directory aggregates pointers and historical context only.*